tomaszkingukrol/async-data-flow/README.md

     asyncio.run(main())

 DataFlow package is defined as tuple (foo, bar) during DataFlow class instantiation.
 Initial argumets are passed to DataFlow package during calling DataFlow class instance.
-Dictioanry returned by first function is unpacked and passed as argumetns to next function.
-Package return dictionary returned by last function.
+Dictionary returned by first function is unpacked and passed as argumetns to next function.
+Package return dictionary which was returned by last function.

 ### argument visibility